-If you are using your own lexer, first use flex to generate a file lex.yy.c from your dj.l. > flex dj.l
+If you are using your own lexer, first use flex to generate a file lex.yy.c from your dj.l. > flex dj.l bison -v dj.y gcc dj.tab.c -o dj-parse

 Once you have a lex.yy.c lexer for DJ (either by running the previous command or by downloading the provided lex.yy.c file), run the following commands to create and compile your DJ parser as a program called dj-parse.